Unboxed-Software/solana-course/content/token22-metadata.md

 Note: the more information in the metadata, the more it costs.

-Step 3 has us initialzing the `metadata pointer` extension.
+Step 3 has us initializing the `metadata pointer` extension.
 Let's do that by calling the `createInitializeMetadataPointerInstruction` function with the metadata account point to our mint.

 ```typescript
 // 3.
 Initialize the metadata-pointer making sure that it points to the mint itself